THE9rtyt/RGB_Pi/README.md

 # RGB_Pi

 <p> a simple Nerves project to get me familiar with Nerves, elixir and some C.<br>
-built on Raspberry Pi Zero 2
+built for Raspberry Pi, using the rpi_ws281x driver
 </p>

 ### Features: